emaanr/emaanr/README.md

 # 👩🏻‍💻 Emaan Rana

 Hello, my name is `Emaan Rana`.
-I am a recent graduate from `Virginia Tech` where I recieved a `Bachelor of Science in Computer Science`.
+I am a recent graduate from `Virginia Tech` where I recieved a `Bachelor of Science in Computer Science` with a `Minor in Human-Computer Interaction` and `Minor in Mathematics`.
 I value depth of understanding and as a result really enjoy organizing information and teaching as a means for learning.
 In the same vein, I like writing guides, documentation, and detailed `README.md` files.
 Currently I find myself mostly interested in `Full-Stack Development` as well as `Operating Systems`, `Compilers`, and `Game Development`.
 For more information, check out my [`Website`](https://emaanr.github.io).

 ## Languages & Tools